jaclu/tmux-menus/README.md

 ## Purpose

-There are some basic popups per default
+Some basic popup menus come as default
 (See *Configuration* on how to turn them off)

 - `<prefix> <` displays some windows handling options